sl4m/sl4m.github.com/_posts/2011-11-13-mac-os-x-lion-development-environment.markdown

 * Lion Disk Utility detects if hard drive has too many [S.M.A.R.T.](http://en.wikipedia.org/wiki/S.M.A.R.T.) errors and simply refuses to install Lion if so
 * Had to replace hard drive (should have purchased SSD, c'est la vie)
 * XCode 4.2 is not rvm/homebrew friendly.
 Have to use [XCode 4.1](https://developer.apple.com/downloads/download.action?path=Developer_Tools/xcode_4.1_for_lion/xcode_4.1_for_lion.dmg)
-* XCode 4.1 installer installs 'Install XCode.app' in your Applications folder.
-You then have to install 'Install XCode.app' to install XCode.
+* XCode 4.1 installer installs `Install XCode.app` in your Applications folder.
+You then have to install `Install XCode.app` to install XCode.
 Not confusing at all.
 * Homebrew does not have a vim formula (not talking about macvim).
 Have to compile on your own.

 ## Getting Ready